 Each college football gambling season generally starts with a way to make money on Stanford.
 Whether it’s Pac-12 North futures, Pac-12 title futures or win totals, I find myself drawn to this team each preseason.
-When BetOnline released 9.5 as a win total in May, I scooped up as many shots as possible … on the under this time.

 The Cardinal will be a force on offense, ranking 22nd in returning production behind Heisman favorite Bryce Love.
 The offensive line returns plenty in the two-deep depth chart.
 The health of quarterback K.J.
 Costello will be a factor, but when he his healthy, he can bounce-pass the ball off the carpet and still scoot for a touchdown.

 The defense has turnover at almost every position, and improvement is needed in every area.
 Stanford fell to 85th overall in havoc, specifically 110th on the defensive line.
 The secondary loses talent to the NFL, making 2018 a complete retool of the defense.
 Any team with an offensive pulse or plus-trench play will be able to keep Love and Costello off the field.

 This schedule will make it tough for Stanford to win even eight games this season.
 Five of the first six games come against talented offenses in San Diego State, USC, Oregon, Notre Dame and Utah.
 Take Under 8.5 (-105) and fade the Tree.